When is the best time of year to visit Orkney?

 We are often asked which month is best to visit Orkney.
 The answer is all of them – for many different reasons.
 With regards weather, Orkney is influenced by the surrounding seas and as such, the islands are mild, never getting too hot, but also never too cold.
 There are storms and dark days in winter, but in the summer the sun can rise above the horizon for over 18 hours!
 The wind is a constant companion in Orkney, and in all seasons, there can be many different types of weather in one day.

 As the weather improves in Orkney during April, the natural beauty of the islands comes to the forefront.
 Seabirds return to the cliffs and wildflowers appear along the roadside.
 Hen Harriers skydance over the moorland.
 This is the rare bird of prey’s magnificent courtship dance!
 The summer soundtrack in Orkney – Curlew and Oystercatcher calls – can now be heard.

 We hope you find our Orkney calendar helpful and we look forward to welcoming you on board.
-Please note, some of the annual events described below may be postponed or cancelled during the COVID-19 outbreak.
+Find out festival dates and details here.

 January in Orkney – Dramatic winter walks with a camera and The Ba

 January is a scenic time of year to be in Orkney.
 Whilst it is one of the wettest and windiest months of the year, there are some exhilarating winter walks to undertake.
 Photographers will enjoy capturing the dramatic weather and winter light.
 There are also opportunities to see undisturbed birdlife such as Skylark, Twite, Lapwing and Golden Plover in the fields and Goldeneye, Eider ducks and Wigeon along the loch shore.
 Waterfowl find Orkney attractive in all seasons.